rwb/c621/README.md

 * The one in your book is a reasonable approximation.
 * It gives us a result that is close to but not exactly the same as the cor.test() procedure.
 * The substantive result is in agreement with what we get from cor.test() and the bootstrap.

+#### Practice Problems

+1. Consider the following dataset: ```

+### Lesson 4: Monday 2/17/25

+* First assignment will be distributed today.
+It will be due on 2/24/25.
+* In today's class we explore the use of scatterplots and regression lines.

 #### Topic 5: Scatterplots